stellar/go/services/horizon/internal/docs/captive_core.md

        ADDRESS="core-testnet1.stellar.org"
        ```

-       The full configuration to be used will be printed out by Horizon when runnign horizon with `--log-level debug`
+       The full configuration to be used will be printed out by Horizon when running horizon with `--log-level debug`

   B. ... using the experimental captive core server:
      * `REMOTE_CAPTIVE_CORE_URL` - url to access the remote captive core server